 - Combine the first 5 ingredients in a bowl.

-- In the bowl, beat together oil, sugars, eggs and apple sauce.
+- In the bowl, beat together oil, sugar, maple syrup, eggs and apple sauce.
 I actually do this manually.

 - Add the dry ingredient mixture to the wet mixture and stir to combine.